System-atic SEAS Change Strategy

 We focus on programs proven to achieve world-changing, evidence-based outcomes.
 We have a commitment to excellence, including understanding local needs and contexts, high quality service delivery, on-going support, and continuous improvement.
 Transparency and accountability, including regular performance measurement and objective evaluations, are essential to demonstrate success to funders, political leaders, and the public, and maintain financial and political support.

 Scalability and effectiveness must take place at a reasonable cost.
 Particularly in an era of increasingly tight government and nonprofit resources, proposed solutions must be affordable.
-Also, in order to serve low-income communities effectively, local research, careful listening, assumption-questioning, practical creativity, and pilot projects are required.
+Also, in order to serve communities effectively, local research, careful listening, assumption-questioning, practical creativity, and pilot projects are required.

 Increasingly, effective social entrepreneurship will depend on approaches that do not require continued donor or social-investor funding after the start-up phase.
 Healthy Future US prevents dependency by creating a viable performance-based path to sustainably-funded success